krishna426426/Module-4-Ansible/README.md

  Step 1.
-Now connect to one of the devices using the links in the Windows desktop (c9300) and verify that the VRFs have been configured.
+Now connect to C9300 and verify that the VRFs have been configured.

 You should see the following: